 Your passion is telling stories.
-You want to meet fascinating people, cover major events and produce compelling content.
+You want to meet fascinating people, cover major events and produce content that makes a difference.

-As a journalism student, you’ll learn to gather information, conduct interviews and produce compelling journalism content across multiple media, while upholding the very highest professional and ethical standards.
+As a journalism student, you’ll learn to gather information, conduct interviews and produce compelling journalism across multiple media platforms, while upholding the very highest professional and ethical standards.

-You’ll master the technology and journalistic skills to produce videos, audio and graphics for mobile platforms, the web, social media, television, radio and print.
+You’ll master the technology and journalistic skills to produce videos, audio, text, photography and graphics for mobile platforms, the web, social media, television, podcasts, radio and print.
 And you'll experiment with and adopt new ideas of journalism as they emerge.

-Our alumni have recently won Pulitzer prizes, Murrow and Peabody awards, among other honors, and are among the country’s top reporters and broadcasters.
+Our alumni have recently won Pulitzer prizes, Murrow and Peabody awards, among other honors, and are in the ranks of the country’s top reporters, broadcasters and news-media innovators.

 Journalism is a craft learned best by doing, so your education will be grounded in hands-on experience.
-You will learn narrative writing and the latest digital tools in class and put them to use the next day at our media outlets: an award-winning 24/7 news site, a radio station, CU News Corps, Radio 1190, Sko Buffs Sports and news and sports TV broadcasts.
+You will learn narrative writing and the latest digital tools in class and put them to use the next day at our media outlets: a state-of-the-art multi-platform Media Innovation Center, a radio station, CU News Corps, Radio 1190, Sko Buffs Sports and news and sports TV broadcasts.

 Our students frequently win Emmy awards and prizes in national student media contests.
-They intern at local newspapers, national broadcast networks, websites and social media companies.
+They intern at local newspapers and news sites, magazines, national broadcast networks, websites and social media companies.

-As a journalism student, you will be required to earn a secondary area of study, the equivalent of a minor, in a separate subject area of your choosing, allowing you to specialize in the subjects you wish to cover as a journalist.
+As a journalism student, you will be required to earn a secondary area of study, the equivalent of a minor, in a separate subject area of your choosing, allowing you to specialize in the topics you wish to cover as a journalist.

 Sports Media Minor